rockyhawk64/CommandPanels/README.md

 From simple kit menus to full MMO experiences with shops, quests, and navigation, CommandPanels provides the tools to build a professional, responsive server interface.

-### License & Use
-CommandPanels (the plugin) is open source under GPL-3.0.
-This website, including the editor and docs, is a separate closed-source project.